UNITED TRAVEL SERVICE - "Echo Of You" / "Gypsy Eyes" (Ridon 860) November 1968

-I've written about this Portland, Oregon, outfit before but since I'm writing about timelapse jangles 'Echo Of You' is next up for review.
-Both sides are excelent folkadelic interludes brimming with 12 string guitar and ideas.
+I've written about this Portland, Oregon, outfit before but since I'm writing about timelapse jangles "Echo Of You" is next up for review.
+Both sides are sublime psychedelic folk rock interludes brimming with 12 string guitar and ideas.
 They were recorded at Ripcord Studios in Vancouver on March 16th, 1968.

 "On the ‘Echo Of You’ we used a Leslie speaker for the 12-string, giving off a very unique sound.
 We also used a metronome, and in the middle, I rushed into the room with stuffed animals playing Brahms, Bach and Tchaikovsky tunes.
 We used a chain across a piano and used a cello bow over the 12-string toward the end to fill out the sound.
 I loved the creativity of the recording studio."